Water adsorption in silica

 On thermostating groups instead of the entire system

-Two different thermostats are used for SiO and for H2O, respectively.
-Using separate thermostats are usually better when the system contains two separate species, such as a solid and a liquid.
+Two different thermostats are used for SiO and H2O, respectively.
+Using separate thermostats is usually better when the system contains two separate species, such as a solid and a liquid.
 It is particularly important to use two thermostats here because the number of water molecules will fluctuate with time.

 The compute_modify with dynamic yes for water is used to specify that the number of molecules is not constant.